opxz7148/java-movierental/README.md

     // Customer class:
     charge = rental.getCharge();
     ```
 3. *Replace temp variable with a query*.
-Instead of assigning the result of `rental.getCharge()`
-to a local variable (`charge` in above code snippet) and using `charge` in the code, he invokes `rental.getCharge()`
-wherever the value is needed.
+Instead of using `charge = rental.getCharge()` (assign to a temp variable) and using `charge` in the code, he directly invokes `rental.getCharge()` wherever the value is needed.
 This removes the local variable but results to multiple method calls for the same thing.
 4. Refactor summation of frequent renter points to a separate method.
 5. *Replace Conditional Logic with Polymorphism*.
 He replaces the "switch" statement for movie price codes
 with polymorphism, in two steps.
 The first step is to make the Movie class compute its own frequent renter points,